 The Center for Leadership & Social Change

-The Center’s mission, to transform lives through leadership education, identity development, and community engagement, is a thread that is woven throughout our work.
+The Center’s mission, to transform lives through leadership education, identity development, and community engagement is woven throughout our work.
 We encourage students to learn, serve, and transform through programming that encompasses diversity, leadership, and service.
 The center provides education and learning programs for students of all levels along with professional development opportunities for faculty, staff, and community members.
 Some of these classes, seminars, retreats, and hands-on learning experiences include Service Learning, Leadership LOGIC, and Social Justice Ally Training, and the Multicultural Leadership Summit.
-The center serves as an outlet to engage in community action through initiatives such as CommUNITY Dialogue Series, Community Outreach Programs, and Partnered Student Organizations.
-With more than forty programs, the Center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
+The center serves as an outlet to engage in community action through initiatives such as the CommUNITY Dialogue Series, Community Outreach Programs, and Partnered Student Organizations.
+With more than thirty programs, the Center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
 There is something for everyone!

 For more information, contact the Center for Leadership & Social Change, Division of Student Affairs, Dunlap Student Success Center, 100 S. Woodward Avenue, Tallahassee, FL 32306; (850) 644-3342; Fax: (850) 644-3362; Website: http://thecenter.fsu.edu; e-mail: email@example.com.